ashea2nd/MagnetoHatesBees/README.md

 Quick Video Demonstration: https://youtu.be/6s3QoM4t3r8

 To playtest on Google Pixel, run the .apk file.

+This project was made over the course of 2 weeks in a hackathon-esque fashion.
+Please excuse any sloppy code.